Grenville Wilson

-Grenville Thomas Owen Wilson, registered at birth as Thomas Grenville Owen Wilson (born 9 April 1932), is an English former first-class cricketer who played 13 matches for Worcestershire in the early 1950s.
+Grenville Thomas Owen Wilson, registered at birth as Thomas Grenville Owen Wilson (9 April 1932 – 17 May 2019), was an English first-class cricketer who played 13 matches for Worcestershire in the early 1950s.

 Personal life

 He is distantly related to Josh Hull who plays as a fast bowler for the England team.
 Wilson is the great-uncle of Hull's mother.